Robert Clarence Nolan

 (Calin Coburn, photographer)

 In 1979, responding to the public's renewed interest in Bob Nolan, he allowed Judy Finch to photograph him at his Big Bear cabin.
-There is no record of an interview.
+There is no record of an interview or even who Judy Finch was.

 Photos by Judy Finch, 1979